ArcaneLD/ArcanePortfolio/README.md

 ## What's my job ?

-- Code want me to code in Minecraft, that can go from setup a server to code a plugin/mod (In fact I can do much more than Minecraft plugins/mods but that's what this portfolio's about soo..)
+- I code what you want me to in Minecraft, that can go from setup a server to code a plugin/mod (In fact I can do much more than Minecraft plugins/mods but that's what this portfolio's about soo..)
 - Help you improve your ideas by using my experiences and what I know about MC
 - Be ready to help when you need me (Not all time because well I sleep sometimes)